Patrick-Apilukpuvadol/word_guessing/Readme.md

 - Added some indication of attempts left to improve user visibility of how many chances they have left
 - Added and fixed some colour importat issues in the code
 - Working on adding some replayability to the game

+- Added some replayability in the game by using a Nested loop within the progam so that the user can choose to either play or end the program